fmaguire/mag_sim_paper/manuscript.md

 ### MAG assessment

 #### Synthetic Read Coverage and Depth
-The trimmed synthetic reads was mapped back to each reference replicon using bowtie2 (v2.4.1), and sorted and indexed using samtools (v1.10).
+The trimmed synthetic reads were mapped back to each reference replicon using bowtie2 (v2.4.1), and sorted and indexed using samtools (v1.10).
 The coverage of each reference replicon is calculated using `samtools coverage` and the per base sequencing depth calculated using `samtools depth`.
 The average and per base depth are then plotted using R (v.3.4.2).